NicatFerecov/Effective-Python---125-Specific-Ways-to-Write-Better-Python-Notes-Code-/my_note_1.md

-# know the Differences Between bytes and str
+# Know the Differences Between bytes and str

-Python'da, karakter verilerinin dizilerini temsil eden iki tür vardır: bytes ve str.
-Bytes örnekleri, ham, işaretsiz 8 bitlik değerler içerir **(genellikle ASCII kodlamasında görüntülenir)**
+In Python, there are two types that represent sequences of character data: bytes and str.
+Bytes instances contain raw, unsigned 8-bit values **(usually displayed in ASCII encoding)**

 		a = b"h\x65llo"